 The Local Economic Revitalization Tax Assistance (LERTA) authorizes local taxing authorities to provide for tax exemption for certain deteriorated industrial, commercial, and other business property and for new construction in deteriorated areas of economically depressed communities; providing an exemption schedule and establishing standards and qualifications.
 LERTA creates a graduated increase in tax payments on new construction and property rehabilitation for owners of commercial, industrial, and business properties located within designated zones in the City.
 LERTA does require that property owners pay full land taxes, while taxes on improvements to the land grow incrementally over 10 years.
 The LERTA abatement applies to the tax increment from any substantial renovation or new construction, but does not make a property tax-free.
 Lehigh Valley’s LERTA zones exist in the City of Bethlehem and Upper Mount Bethel Township.

-Tax Increment Financing is a public financing method that is used as a subsidy for redevelopment, infrastructure, and other community-improvement projects.
+Tax Increment Financing (TIF) is a public financing method that is used as an incentive for redevelopment, infrastructure, and other community-improvement projects.
 TIF uses future gains in taxes to subsidize current improvements, which are projected to create the conditions for said gains.
-Examples of successful Lehigh Valley TIFs include the Hamilton Crossings Shopping Center, the Route 22 Interchange in Palmer Township, West Hills Business Center, and other projects included here.
+Examples of successful Lehigh Valley TIFs include the Hamilton Crossings Shopping Center, the Route 33 Interchange in Palmer Township, West Hills Business Center, and other projects included here.
 To learn more about TIFs in Lehigh Valley, contact Doug Warfel at [email protected]